-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.

-In general, there are no specific restrictions under the GDPR or the Data Protection Act on the disclosure of PII other than the restrictions resulting from the general data protection principles (such as lawfulness, notice and purpose limitation).
+In general, there are no specific restrictions under the GDPR or the Act of 30 July 2018 on the protection of natural persons concerning the processing of personal on the disclosure of PII other than the restrictions resulting from the general data protection principles (such as lawfulness, notice and purpose limitation).